Celebrating Pride: How the LGBTQ Community Fund is making a lasting difference for local nonprofits

-JACKSONVILLE, Fla. – News4JAX is celebrating Pride Month this June by highlighting our unique and vibrant local LGBTQ+ community, and Wednesday, we’re shining a light on the LGBTQ Community Fund.
+JACKSONVILLE, Fla. – News4JAX is celebrating Pride Month this June by highlighting the local organizations that serve our unique and vibrant local LGBTQ+ community.

-The fund was established by donors at The Community Foundation for Northeast Florida in 2014.
+The LGBTQ Community Fund was established by donors at The Community Foundation for Northeast Florida in 2014.
 The goal is to help build an inclusive community for LGBTQ people in Northeast Florida.

 Recommended Videos